kjanssen/react-starter/README.md

 It also contains the initial setup for [react-router](https://github.com/rackt/react-router), making adding new pages and managing front-end navigation much easier.

+## Use

 Simply run `npm install` to get the necessary packages and `gulp build` to create the public directory.
 Then, serve the files up however you want. [http-server](https://github.com/indexzero/http-server) is a good option if you just want a local static server.

 Once the packages is built and served, a simple 'hello world' will be displayed in the browser using React.

+Adapting this starter project to your own project is simply a matter of nuking (`rm -rf`) the `.git` directory and initializing your own git repo (or not, that's up to you).
+The `Container` and `HomeView` react components are the entry point to the app.
+Modify or replace them as you will.